 - Confirm the diagnosis of asthma.
 In particular, the presence of COPD must be excluded.
-Vocal cord dysfunction must be considered. - Investigate and confirm compliance with treatment.
-Incorrect or inadequate use of medications remains the most common reason for failure to achieve control. - Consider smoking, current or past, and encourage complete cessation.
+Vocal cord dysfunction must be considered. - Investigate and confirm adherence with treatment.
+Incorrect or inadequate use of medications and inhalers remains the most common reason for failure to achieve good control.
+In patients with difficult-to-treat asthma, improved adherence and improved health outcomes can be achieved with a comprehensive concordance intervention. - Consider smoking, current or past, and encourage complete cessation.
 A history of past tobacco smoking is associated with a reduced likelihood of complete asthma control, and this is only partly attributable to the presence of fixed airflow obstruction.
 In addition, current smoking reduces the effectiveness of inhaled and oral glucocorticosteroids.
-Counseling and smoking cessation programs should be offered to all asthma patients who smoke.

-• Investigate the presence of comorbidities that may aggravate asthma.
+Counseling and smoking cessation programs should be offered to all asthma patients who smoke. - Investigate the presence of comorbidities that may aggravate asthma.
 Chronic sinusitis, gastroesophageal reflux, and obesity/obstructive sleep apnea have been reported in higher percentages in patients with difficult-to-treat asthma.
 Psychological and psychiatric disorders should also be considered.
 If found, these comorbidities should be addressed and treated as appropriate, although the ability to improve asthma control by doing so remains unconfirmed.

 When these reasons for lack of treatment response have been considered and addressed, a compromise level of control may need to be accepted and discussed with the patient to avoid futile over-treatment (with its attendant cost and potential for adverse effects).
 The objective is then to minimize exacerbations and need for emergency medical interventions while achieving as high a level of clinical control with as little disruption of activities and as few daily symptoms as possible.
 For these difficult-to-treat patients, frequent use of rescue medication is accepted, as is a degree of chronic lung function impairment.
 Although lower levels of control are generally associated with an increased risk of exacerbations, not all patients with chronically impaired lung function, reduced activity levels, and daily symptoms have frequent exacerbations.
 In such patients, the lowest level of treatment that retains the benefits achieved at the higher doses of treatment should be employed.
 Reductions should be made cautiously and slowly at intervals not more frequent than 3 to 6 months, as carryover of the effects of the higher dose may last for several months and make it difficult to assess the impact of the dose reduction (Evidence D).
-Referral to a physician with an interest in and/or special focus on asthma may be helpful and patients may benefit from phenotyping into categories such as allergic, aspirinsensitive, and/or eosinophilic asthma.
+Referral to a physician with an interest in and/or special focus on asthma may be helpful and patients may benefit from phenotyping into categories such as allergic, aspirin-sensitive, and/or eosinophilic asthma.
 Patients categorized as allergic might benefit from anti-IgE therapy, and leukotriene modifiers can be helpful for patients determined to be aspirin sensitive (who are often eosinophilic as well)172.